 Eran Elhaik is a faculty member at the Department of Animal and Plant Sciences at the University of Sheffield in England specializing in genetic epidemiology, population genetics, molecular evolution, epigenetics and personalized medicine.
-He is the lead author of a paper on DREAM, a new microarray for second and third-generation tests like GPS ORIGINS and Primeval DNA Test.
+He is the lead author of a paper on DREAM, a new microarray for second and third-generation tests.
 That work was published last year in GENOME BIOLOGY AND EVOLUTION.
 He is also head of a team of scientists who recently defined the concept of ancient ancestry informative markers, or aAIMs (U. Esposito et al., “ANCIENT ANCESTRY INFORMATIVE MARKERS FOR IDENTIFYING FINE-SCALE ANCIENT POPULATION STRUCTURE IN EURASIANS,” Genes 2018, 9, 625; doi:10:3390/genes9120625).
 In addition, he is also known for challenging popular notions about Jewish origins with EVIDENCE THAT ASHKENAZI JEWS ARE OF MIXED IRANO-TURKO-SLAVIC AND SOUTHERN EUROPEAN DESCENT rather than Levantine and Central European ancestry.

 Millions of consumers have taken advantage of SNP chip technology and received their ancestry results from DNA testing companies.
 But not all are happy campers in this next-generation DNA testing wonderland.